droneRL2020/droneRL2020.github.io/README.md

-## Welcome to Seoho Kang's Project Pages
+## Welcome to Seoho Kang's Project Page

+I have done several projects on robotics and deep learning.
+This page contains information on some of them.
+I like to use C++ and Python as main languages.

 You can use the [editor on GitHub](https://github.com/droneRL2020/droneRL2020.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.